Codecademy/docs/content/java/concepts/strings/terms/compareTo/compareTo.md

 ---
 Title: ".compareTo()"
 Description: "Compares two strings lexicographically based on the Unicode value of each character in the string.
-A value of 0 will be returned if equal to comparison, less that 0 if the string is lexicographically less, and greater than 0 if the string is lexicographically greater."
+A value of 0 will be returned if equal to comparison, less than 0 if the string is lexicographically less, and greater than 0 if the string is lexicographically greater."
 Subjects:
   - "Computer Science"
 Tags: